Empirical Analysis of the Model-Free Valuation Approach: Hedging Gaps, Conservatism, and Trading Opportunities: Methodology

-\begin{rem} \begin{itemize} \item[(i)] As our analysis involves infrequent rebalancing of the dynamic positions $(H_i)_i$, the effects of transaction costs for $(H_i)_i$ are expected to be rather small, and thus, even though mathematically feasible, we have decided to not include assumptions on transaction costs related to trading in the underlying asset $S$ in our trading strategy.
-How to mathematically model semi-static trading that includes transaction costs is $S$ is described, e.g., in \cite[Section 3.1]{cheridito2017duality}. \item[(ii)] For the sake of presentation we have decided to not include put options into \eqref{strategy_transaction_costs} which is well justified by the put-call parity (\cite{stoll1969relationship}) and since the call options we consider are sufficiently liquid by our data selection process described in Section~\ref{sec:preprocess}. \end{itemize} \end{rem}
+\item[(i)] For the sake of presentation we have decided to not include put options into \eqref{strategy_transaction_costs} which is well justified by the put-call parity (\cite{stoll1969relationship}) and since the call options we consider are sufficiently liquid by our data selection process described in Section~\ref{sec:preprocess}. \item[(ii)] Note that the trading dates $(t_i)_{i=1,\dots,n}$ of the dynamic strategy in \eqref{strategy_transaction_costs} coincide exactly with the expiration dates of the considered call options.
+This is a natural construction, as allowing for more trading dates beyond the expiration dates, does not change the resultant price bounds computed in \eqref{eq:super_replication}, see also \cite[Corollary 2.1]{henry2017model} and \cite[Lemma 4.2]{sester2023intermediate}. \end{itemize} \end{rem}

 To compute the price of the strategy with payoff $ u_{d,(\theta_{i,j}),(H_i)}$, we denote the ask and bid prices of the considered call options by $h_{i,j}^{\rm call,+}$ and $h_{i,j}^{\rm call,-}$ respectively.
 Then, to compute the largest model-free price for $\Phi$ which does not allow for model-free arbitrage (in line with the arbitrage notion from \cite[Definition 1.2]{acciaio2016model}), we compute the super-hedging price by